Victa Robot Mower

 5.5 hours x 3 = 16.5 hours mowing per week

-It is then best to have your robot mowing either every day or every second day in peak growing periods.
+It is best to have your robot mowing either every day or every second day in peak growing periods.
 So, you can schedule the robotic mower to mow for either 1.5 hours every day or 3 hours every second day.

 * The above calculation is only a guide as different shaped lawns will take different durations to trim.